 - Improving iteration cycles for product design and manufacturing

 - Using technical knowledge of mechanics, materials and design to create components

 Shaping the future of manufacturing

 Without a doubt, 3D printing is changing our world and will lead to one of the most groundbreaking STEM careers in the years to come.
-The future workforce will need talent interested in transcending traditional manufacturing techniques.
+The future workforce of 3D printing will need talent interested in transcending traditional manufacturing techniques.
 This transportive technology will redefine how we engineer products and experiences to better our everyday lives.

-Successful professionals in this rapidly evolving space will be pioneers who are determined to push the boundaries of 3D printing, curious to discover new applications and passionate about revolutionizing our future.
+Those proficient in this rapidly evolving space will be pioneers who are determined to push the boundaries of 3D printing, curious to discover new applications and passionate about revolutionizing our future.

 Are you a STEM professional looking to break into the 3D printing sector?
 Click here to learn how to highlight your experience on your resume to land a career in this ever-growing field.